 This usually means that the white vinegar will cause some discoloration to the material.
 Such tiles that are negatively affected by vinegar include the following.

 Do not use vinegar with those types of tiles.
-However, white vinegar will not harm tiles that are ceramic, porcelain, or synthetic, which constitutes most types of tiles.
+However, white vinegar will not harm ceramic, porcelain, or synthetic tiles, which constitute most types of tiles.

-Now that you are ready, it is time to put on the eye goggles, pick up an old toothbrush, and fill to near capacity a spray bottle with white vinegar inside.
+Once you are ready, it’s time to put on the eye goggles, pick up an old toothbrush, and fill to near capacity a spray bottle with white vinegar inside.